-Carol Gerwin is associate director of editorial services on JFF’s Communications team.
+Carol Gerwin is the director of editorial services on JFF’s Communications team.
 She leads editorial strategy with a single goal—to create engaging content that increases JFF’s influence and impact.

 Carol partners with JFF’s subject matter experts to tell the stories of how our efforts to reimagine education and workforce systems transform the daily lives of people who are struggling to get by.
 She crystallizes the complex problems and innovative solutions at the heart of JFF’s work for our wide range of audiences and media channels.
 She edits everything from research studies and policy briefs to email newsletters and blog posts.